Ah, Independence Day. The sights, the smells, the BOOMS! It’s one of the best days in our country’s history, but it probably isn’t your doggo’s fave.

 Lucky for you and your patriotic pup, we’ve put together a list of tail-wagging tips to help both of you enjoy the most American day of the year:

 • Keep your buddy safe inside.
 Fido + fireworks = fear, and your pup is probably less mesmerized by the sparkles, flashes, and bangs than you are.
 Respect your dog’s needs and boundaries.

 • Use technology to your advantage.
-If necessary, you could consider giving your dog something to help them calm down (e.g., Benadryl, herbal remedies, and prescription medications — but always check with your vet before pursuing one of these options).
-You can also turn on the TV (at regular volume) or play calming music during the “Rice Crispies” portion of the day (the part with the Snap, Crackle, and Pop) to help your noise-sensitive pup feel calm and protected.
-Finally, you might try wrapping your shaky Schnauzer in a soothing Thunder Shirt.
+If necessary, you could consider giving your dog something to help ’em calm down, like Benadryl, herbal remedies, or prescription medications — but always check with your vet before pursuing one of these options.
+You can also turn on the TV (at regular volume) or play calming music during the “Rice Krispies” portion of the evening (the part with the Snap, Crackle, and Pop) to help your noise-sensitive pup feel calm and protected.
+Finally, you might try wrapping your shaky Schnauzer in a soothing ThunderShirt.

 • Say no to hot dogs.
 We don’t mean the sizzling summer treat.
 Keep your dog cool and hydrated (indoors and out).
 And per usual, never ever leave a pet unattended in a vehicle.
 Here’s what to do if you see someone else’s dog in this situation.

 Above all else, make sure to pay attention to your dog and address his unique needs as best as you can.
 However you two end up spending your Fourth, give us a wag on Twitter, Facebook, and Instagram tagging #SidewalkDog to show us what you’re pup to!

 Sidewalk Dog’s mission is to help dog parents spend more time with their puppers by discovering and sharing activities they can do and places they can go—together!
 Sniff out our award-winning newsletter and Instagram, then join our Dog-Friendly Twin Cities Facebook Group.